-PRAISE FOR A PRACTICAL GUIDE TO UBUNTU LINUX®
+PRAISE FOR THE FIRST EDITION OF A PRACTICAL GUIDE TO UBUNTU LINUX®

 "I am so impressed by how Mark Sobell can approach a complex topic in such an understandable manner.
-His command examples are especially useful in providing a novice (or even advanced) administrator with a cookbook on how to accomplish real-world tasks on Linux.
+His command examples are especially useful in providing a novice (or even an advanced) administrator with a cookbook on how to accomplish real-world tasks on Linux.
 He is truly an inspired technical writer!"